RomanKondr/Photogrammetry-human-mesh-refinement/README.md

 The current prototype demonstrates:

 - successful smoothing of noisy arm meshes
-- head refinement with facial landmark preservation
+- head refinement with better facial preservation than general smoothing
 - segmentation of full-body meshes into anatomical regions
 - body-part allocation from segmented clusters
 - extraction of body markers, distances, and limb-length ratios